Electroneum Price Tops $0.0019 on Major Exchanges (ETN)

-Electroneum (ETN) traded down 0.7% against the U.S. dollar during the one day period ending at 23:00 PM E.T. on July 3rd.
-One Electroneum coin can now be bought for approximately $0.0019 or 0.00000006 BTC on major cryptocurrency exchanges.
-Electroneum has a market capitalization of $34.96 million and $52,348.33 worth of Electroneum was traded on exchanges in the last day.
-In the last seven days, Electroneum has traded down 10.7% against the U.S. dollar.
+Electroneum (ETN) traded 0.3% lower against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on July 6th.
+Electroneum has a total market cap of $34.90 million and $37,011.08 worth of Electroneum was traded on exchanges in the last 24 hours.
+One Electroneum coin can currently be bought for about $0.0019 or 0.00000006 BTC on cryptocurrency exchanges.
+During the last week, Electroneum has traded down 4.8% against the U.S. dollar.

 - The Transfer Token (TTT) traded 2.2% lower against the dollar and now trades at $0.15 or 0.00000555 BTC.

-Electroneum uses the hashing algorithm.
-Its genesis date was September 14th, 2017.
-Electroneum’s total supply is 17,949,263,687 coins.
-The official website for Electroneum is electroneum.com.
+Electroneum (CRYPTO:ETN) uses the hashing algorithm.
+It launched on September 14th, 2017.
+Electroneum’s total supply is 17,949,456,205 coins.
+The official message board for Electroneum is electroneum.com/blog.
 The Reddit community for Electroneum is https://reddit.com/r/electroneum and the currency’s Github account can be viewed here.
 Electroneum’s official Twitter account is @electroneum and its Facebook page is accessible here.
-Electroneum’s official message board is electroneum.com/blog.
+The official website for Electroneum is electroneum.com.

 The focus of the Electroneum project is to provide the quickest and safest crypto transaction with minimal fees for the world’s unbanked population, which accounts for a billion of the world’s population.